phaustin/parallel_python_course/austin.md

 ### For remote access to Westgrid

 * A laptop with the [x2go client](http://wiki.x2go.org/doku.php/download:start) installed
-* An account on bison
+* An account on grex
 * .bashrc which adds python 3.6.1 and g++ 5.2 to the PATH

 ### For your own laptop